 - Do I need to wear anything special for training?

 “When we are training, we wear the usual white karate suit but for the first few lessons, just wear something comfortable you can move easily in; we also usual train with bare feet.”

 - What age can children start training?

-“Within our group, the Ho Ei Juku, we welcome children from about age 8.
-This is later than some groups but to be comfortable in our classes it is important the child knows certain things, such as the difference between left and right, has developed a certain amount of concentration and so on.”
+“Within our group, the Ho Ei Juku, we welcome young people from about age 12.
+This is later than some groups but to be comfortable in our classes it is important to know certain things, such as the difference between left and right, to have developed a certain amount of concentration and so on.”

 - Is there space in the class for me, or my child, to join now?

 “We meet for training every Friday and the class size varies so it is never a problem inviting new people to join in as we make the classes suitable for those attending each night.
 As long as we are there, you will be welcome to attend, join in, or watch the class.”

 - How much does it cost to train with the Ho Ei Juku?

 “We now have a £20 per month fixed fee.
 For more details see the downloads section of the website for an introduction sheet with this sort of information on.”

 - What equipment do I need to learn karate?